TMT insights: Financial reporting and accounting quarterly﹘Q2 2024

 For more information

-We are excited to announce the release of the first chapter of our new global Sustainability Reporting Guidance.
-The initial chapter helps companies navigate the scope of US and global sustainability reporting frameworks.
-Stay tuned for additional chapters to be released in phases over the course of 2024.
+Refer to the first chapter of our new global Sustainability reporting guidance for help navigating the scope of US and global sustainability reporting frameworks.
+Stay tuned for additional chapters to be released throughout 2024.

 TMT SEC comment letter trends

-• Non-Generally Accepted Accounting Principles (GAAP) measures: compliance with Item 10(e) of Regulation S-K and the related compliance and disclosure interpretations.
+• Non-GAAP measures: compliance with Item 10(e) of Regulation S-K and the related compliance and disclosure interpretations.

 • Management’s discussion and analysis: emphasizing requirements in Item 303 of Regulation S-K and the related disclosure objectives.